jacksonmalms/azure-network-protocols/README.md

 <img src="https://i.imgur.com/WOVeWYF.png"/>
 </p>
 <p>
-Now lets observe DHCP traffic.
+Now let's observe DHCP traffic.

 In wireshark filter by dchp and refresh.
-In the command line type "ipconfig /renew" to issue a new IP adress to the Windows VM, this will use the DHCP protocol and the traffic will be observable in wireshark.
+In the command line type "ipconfig /renew" to issue a new IP address to the Windows VM, this will use the DHCP protocol and the traffic will be observable in wireshark.

 Now I think we get the gist of it now.
 On your own you can try to observe DNS traffic by typing in the command line "nslookup google.com", or filter for RDP traffic in wireshark by typing the in the filter "tcp.port == 3389" and see the constant RDP traffic as we are currently inside of a remote desktop connection.